Update

 Who is eligible?

-Starting November 1, 2024, DACA recipients will be considered “lawfully present” for ACA purposes.
-This means that DACA recipients who do not have other options for affordable health coverage will be eligible for:
+As of November 1, 2024, DACA recipients are considered “lawfully present” for ACA purposes.
+This means that apart from the 19 states implicated in the KS v.
+U.S. lawsuit, DACA recipients who do not have other options for affordable health coverage are eligible for Affordable Care Act coverage.
+Please see our map below to find out whether DACA recipients are eligible in your state.

 - Marketplace health plans through HealthCare.gov or their state’s enrollment website.